 Anthropology - Environmental Studies

 How does culture mediate relationships with land, water, soils, climate, plants, and animals?
 And how have these more-than-human beings had reciprocal relationships with humans?
-Anthropology-Environmental Studies majors grapple with these questions as they develop a working grasp of fundamental natural and scientific concepts central to environmental studies, while also gaining an understanding how scientific knowledge is always embedded in specific cultural features and historical contexts.
+Using a range of methodologies, including ethnography, Anthropology-Environmental Studies majors will learn to build from different ways of knowing to examine the multi-faceted character of the environment and environmentalism at a time widely heralded as the Anthropocene.
+With humans at the center of this proposed geologic epoch the Anthropology-Environmental Studies major requires students to develop a working grasp of fundamental natural and scientific concepts central to environmental studies, while also understanding how scientific knowledge is always embedded in specific cultural features and historical contexts.
+An anthropological approach stresses that, while environmental processes and phenomena have material existence, they work within diverse cultural frames of meaning.
+As an environmental anthropologist you will be able to recognize the commonalities, coalitions and alliances that cut a across cultures, as well as recognizing the political and economic agendas that guide and inform globalized environmental movements.

 In addition to core courses required of all environmental studies majors, Anthropology-Environmental Studies majors must fulfill the requirements noted below.